kean/DFJPEGTurbo/README.md

 ## Benchmark

 Benchmark on older ARM-based systems (iPhone 4S, iPhone 5C) shows that libjpeg-turbo provides a very noticable performance boost over native CGContextDrawImage.
 However, libjpeg-turbo underperforms on newer systems (iPhone 6).
+For benchmark implementation see Demo/DFJPEGTurboBenchmark in a project folder.

 ### iPhone 6 (Apple A8)